 Who Should Use Austin Asset?

-Families, individuals and nonprofits are the best fit for Austin Asset.
+Families, individuals and charitable organizations and businesses are the best fit for Austin Asset.
 The company, similar to Durbin Bennett, is a fee-only firm.
 This means advisors are compensated through annual fees (outlined below) rather than through selling products (such as insurance) and receiving commissions.
 This differs from fee-based companies, such as Century Management or Richard P. Slaughter Associates, which can earn commissions through selling or recommending products or services, in addition to their fees.

 If you like working with a team, you’ll enjoy working with Austin Asset.
 The company advocates a team-based model during the wealth planning process.
-The company has more certified financial planners than many of the other companies on our top 10 Austin list.
+The company has 11 certified financial planners (CFPs), giving it more CFP designations than most of its competition.
 That equals a broad and deep pool of experience to help you plan your financial future.

 Austin-based clients are generally the best best for this firm as it’s usually preferable to visit your advisor in person at least once a year.
 Most clients usually find themselves within driving distance to their advisor, but it’s certainly not a requirement.
 Austin Asset has jurisdiction in California along with Texas, but all representatives are based in Austin.